 Another famous lawman was Bass Reeves, believed to be the first African-American deputy marshal commissioned west of the Mississippi River.
 A tough and fearless man, Reeves served for 35 years, longer than any lawman on record in Indian Territory.
 Reeves was born into slavery in Texas, but escaped to Indian Territory before the Civil War.
 Reeves was one of 200 deputies commissioned after 1875 by Judge Isaac C. Parker, the "Hanging Judge," to track down criminals in lawless western Arkansas and Indian Territory.
-Many Indians distrusted white deputies, so Parker believed blacks would be particularly effective lawmen in Indian Territory.
+Many Indians distrusted white deputies, so Parker believed blacks would be particularly effective lawmen in Indian she was murdered on a road one wintry day in 1889.
+Starr's killer was never brought to justice.